 I spoke with the Secretary General of the International Road Transport Union Umbertto de Pretto, to see what some of the world’s biggest cities are doing about their congestion issues.

 A bus or a metro can take a much larger number of people than a car, whilst occupying almost the same amount of space.
-It is for this reason that more and more cities are pumping investment cash into modernizing, improving and installing public transport throughout.
+It can really help if more companies would buy a bus for sale and use it to provide shuttle service for their employees.
+They can also rent an instabus for a one day trip.
+The advantages of public transport are the reasons why more and more cities are pumping investment cash into modernizing, improving and installing public transport throughout.
 London for example has recently undergone a major renovation of its underground network, to ensure faster travel times and a better and faster service, to encourage more people to ditch cars and use transport.
-London are not alone, many cities such as Los Angeles and Mexico City have made huge investments into their public transport in their efforts to minimize congestion.
+London is not alone, many cities such as Los Angeles and Mexico City have made huge investments into their public transport in their efforts to minimize congestion.

 Some cities like London have also created what they call congestion zones, usually these are in the region of the city center.
 In order to drive in these congestion zones, you need to pay a duty and any car which is found to be driving in these zones when they haven’t paid, are charged a hefty fee.
 This has proved to be a great success with every few people wanting to pay the required money to drive in these zones, thus creating less congestion, and ensuring that busy areas are much quieter, especially during peak times.